Chickpeas, also known as Garbanzo Beans, are so wonderfully versatile, it’s no wonder we’ve been eating them around the globe for thousands of years.

 Chickpeas contain a huge number of antioxidants, vitamins and minerals including folate, magnesium, and zinc but are most popular for their high plant-based protein content.

-You can grab your chickpeas precooked and in a can for convenience and to save time, or you can prepare dried chickpeas yourself.
+You can grab your chickpeas precooked and tinned without any added salt or preservatives!
+Or grab a bag of our 100% Australian grown dried chickpeas.
 Dried chickpeas need to be soaked first to ensure they soften up and are enjoyable to eat, but are firmer in texture and more ideal for salads and snacking.
 (Read our guide to cooking chickpeas below!)

 You can't beat a simple, nutritious and filling curry for a mid-week meal.
 Chickpeas give it an added boost of protein, flavour, and texture.

 Who doesn't like hummus?!
 It's great for dipping, spreading and snacking and is made from predominately chickpeas.

 When roasted, chickpeas make a tasty and crunchy snack.
 Simply add a range of herbs and spices, then let the oven do the work!

 Toasted sourdough bread with a smearing of homemade hummus, and topped with delightfully spiced chickpeas make a flavoursome, protein-packed snack that gives avocado on toast a run for its money.

 Yes, you did read that right, you can bake vegan, flourless cookies using chickpeas!
 They're soft, chewy and you wouldn't even know they were made with chickpeas.